-The best way to follow these changes (and others... the SCAR website is a living object!) is to visit and make frequent use of the SCAR website.
-OF THE SCAR WEBSITE An important section under the SCAR website is dedicated to RefreSCAR, please access the link that will lead you to all relevant information about this important action in support of SCAR Groups and SCAR Groups Members.
-The section offers basic information on the project, a description of its background and objectives, and the link to each of the Work Packages with the related objectives.
-Below you see the news on activities and achievements of RefreSCAR, progressively updated, and (visited on July 2024) a space dedicated to the SCAR-Engage program.
-At the bottom of this section, you can also find the contacts and the social networks accounts, and a form where you can subscribe for the Newsletter, to stay in touch with RefreSCAR developments.
+Thanks to the support given by the CSA RefreSCAR, the SCAR website has been redesigned.
+It is now more reader-friendly, with new colours, structure and content.
+After this big change, the overall structure and graphics will now remain the same for the coming time.
+However, the website is a living being following events and activities of the SCAR and its Groups.
+Thus, the only way to be updated is to visit and make frequent use of the SCAR website.
+66 THE REFRESCAR SECTION OF THE SCAR WEBSITE An important section under the SCAR website is dedicated to RefreSCAR, please access the link that will lead you to all relevant information about this important action in support of SCAR Groups and SCAR Group Members.
+The section offers basic information on the project, a description of its background and objectives, documents and the link to each of the Work Packages with the related objectives.
+Below you see the news on activities and achievements of RefreSCAR, progressively updated, and a space dedicated to the SCAR-Engage Programme.
+At the bottom of this section, you can also find the contacts and the social network accounts, and a form where you can subscribe to the Newsletter, to stay in touch with SCAR and RefreSCAR developments.